bugsbugsbux/jjj/understanding-j.md

 be padded to match the shape of the higher dimensional value and thus the boxes can be omitted.
 This is different from reshaping!

-Unboxing automatically padds values.
+Unboxing automatically pads values.
 Behind the scenes this happens all the time when assembling subresults into a frame.

 ```J